rudenoise/rudenoiseSite/md/ocaml-diary-04b.md

 ## The Results

 A few hours mucking about and I had the basics working.
-It seems the language is seeping into my brain at a good rate.
-I can build basic software.
+Some OCaml seeped in and remained long enough to build working software.
+Then I had a look at the results and compared them to other implementations.